An Online Safety Advisor will be in touch within 24 hours

 3.1 All accounts offer unrestricted access to our free content, whether or not the school that you are associated with is a member.

-3.2 As a leading provider of online safety training, we strive to provide you with a high quality of content and a reliable service.
+3.2 As a leading provider of online training and materials for schools, we strive to provide you with a high quality of content and a reliable service.

 3.3 However, we do not provide any legal warranties or guarantees in respect of the free content and we reserve the right to take any of the following steps at any time without prior notice to you: